Warts on the Tongue

 Are Tongue Warts Dangerous?

 In most cases, tongue warts are not dangerous and go away on their own.
-Nine in 10 cases clear up without treatment within 2 years.4
+Nine in 10 cases clear up without treatment within 2 years.

 But because they can be cosmetically concerning and sometimes make it difficult to eat, talk, or breathe, many people opt for treatment.

-Some types of HPV are high-risk, meaning they can lead to oral, genital, and cervical cancers.5 Experts estimate that HPV is responsible for 70% of cancer cases of the throat, tonsils, and base of the tongue (oropharyngeal cancer).6
+Some high-risk HPV types can lead to oral, genital, and cervical cancers.
+Experts estimate that HPV is responsible for 70% of cancers of the throat, tonsils, and base of the tongue (oropharyngeal cancer).

 Symptoms of Oropharyngeal Cancer

 Often, oropharyngeal cancer does not cause symptoms in the early stages.
-When symptoms do occur, they may include:7
+When symptoms do occur, they may include:

 How to Get Rid of Warts on Tongue

 Warts may eventually go away on their own without treatment.
 However, this can take months or even years.
-Because they can be a nuisance, many people opt to remove them.
+Because they can be a nuisance, many people choose to remove them.

 Outlook for Tongue Warts